undavide/fs/Frequency Separation 2021.md

 A + B - 1 = 0.2 + 0.6 - 1 = -0.2; (clipped to 0)
 A + B - 1 = 51 + 153 - 255 = -51 (clipped to 0)

-Let me stress that "inversion" here means "subtraction with white", which is 1 in a normalized range, 255 in 8bit documents.
+Let me stress that "inversion" here means "subtraction with white", which is 1 in the normalized range, and _should be_ 255 for 8bit documents (more on that later).

 The **Linear Light** formula is instead **2A + B - 1**, so twice the impact for the top layer.
 If you draw a gradient from Black to White on a new document, duplicate the layer and change its blend mode, these are the result for Linear Dodge/Burn/Light: